 Day 1 : London – Windsor – Bath – Cardiff

 All the highlights of Britain and Ireland lie ahead as your epic journey across two mystical islands kicks off in London.
 The 'Big Smoke’s' skyscrapers and boroughs give way to an idyllic countryside as you wind your way to Windsor.
-Arriving in Bath, you’ll admire the honey-coloured Georgian architecture which gives this ancient Roman city its elegant aspect.
+Arriving in Bath, you’ll admire the honey-colored Georgian architecture which gives this ancient Roman city its elegant aspect.
 Cross the Severn Estuary, the border between England and tiny Wales, where tonight its capital sets the stage for the rest of your memorable holiday.

 Day 2 : Cardiff – Waterford

-Join this morning’s Optional Experience to Cardiff Castle, a medieval fortress which has enjoyed a colourful history spanning centuries.
+Join this morning’s Optional Experience to Cardiff Castle, a medieval fortress which has enjoyed a colorful history spanning centuries.
 Ancient ruins and lush countryside lie between the Welsh capital and your first stop at Pembroke Castle.
 But first, your scenic drive will pass Carmarthen, the oldest town in Wales and, legend has it, the birthplace of Merlin.
 See the 11th-century castle where King Henry VII, the first of the Tudor line, was born, then board your ferry across the Irish Sea to Ireland.

 Accommodation : Treacy's

 Day 3 : Waterford – Blarney – Tralee

-The delicate crystal for which Waterford is so famous takes centre stage this morning during a visit to the Waterford Crystal Showroom.
+The delicate crystal for which Waterford is so famous takes center stage this morning during a visit to the Waterford Crystal Showroom.
 Leave all that Viking history behind and enjoy the charming scenery en route to Blarney Castle, where a quick kiss of the Blarney Stone will grant you the 'gift of the gab'.
 Your scenic drive continues past the Cork and Kerry Mountains.
 You’ll pass Killarney, where you could hop on an optional Jaunting Car ride, before continuing to Tralee, renowned for its annual Rose of Tralee International Festival.

 Day 4 : Tralee – Dingle Peninsula – Limerick – Shannon